 Fellow Since 2006

-This profile was prepared when Amlan Ganguly was elected to the Ashoka Fellowship in 2006.
+This description of Amlan Ganguly's work was prepared when Amlan Ganguly was elected to the Ashoka Fellowship in 2006.

 Amlan Ganguly is helping children in slum areas of West Bengal to lead their communities in improving health, sanitation, and hygiene.
 The children call themselves “area health minders.”

 Amlan Ganguly has developed a unique model of child-led activism in which the children of slum areas act as change agents by forming groups and spreading awareness on health, hygiene and sanitation within their community.
 Amlan and his organization Prayasam support these “area health minders” by providing information and first aid training, creating educational materials, and helping them to become real advocates for their cause.
 The children have collaborated with more than 60 schools to help form more groups of “area health minders” in the adjacent municipal area, effectively reaching more than 5,000 students and their families.